 These criteria are strict and minimize the number of people who could be saved from lengthy, arbitrary prison sentences.
-The legal possession of a gun during the commission of a drug crime has been used to deny application of the safety valve as has prior criminal history that included only misdemeanor or petty offenses.
+The legal possession of a gun during the commission of a drug crime has been used to deny the application of the safety valve as has prior criminal history that included only misdemeanor or petty offenses.
 In effect, the current safety valve legislation allows only about one-quarter of those sentenced on federal drug offenses to take advantage of the deviation from mandatory minimums each year.

 Another exception to mandatory minimum sentencing, substantial assistance, is often unavailable to low-level drug offenders.
 Often those who are tasked with transporting or selling drugs, or who are considered mules, have little if any information about the actual drug ring itself.
 These people are then not eligible for a reduced sentence below a mandatory minimum because they have no information to provide prosecutors; they are incapable of providing substantial assistance.

 Identical versions of the Act were introduced in the House and Senate, H.R.
 1695 and S. 619.
-Both have been referred to committee for review.
+Both have been referred to the committee for review.
 The proposed Safety Valve Act would expand the application of the safety valve beyond drug crimes and would allow judges to ensure that sentencing goals are met while not over-punishing individuals and overcrowding the nation’s prison system.